Questions about signs? We’ve got answers.

 - Signs are one-off custom fabricated so they take longer to make than you think so keep that in mind if you have set open dates to provide your sign vendor at least a 4-6 weeks lead time.

 - Signs are restricted by each local municipal code.
 Have your sign professional perform a code check to see what size sign you are allowed.
-Just because your neighbor has a large sign does not mean you will be allowed one as codes are consistently changing.
+Just because your neighbor has a large sign does not mean you will be allowed one as codes are constantly changing.

 - It is important to know what message/impact you are wanting to convey